alexadam/img-encode/README.md

 img-encode
 ==========

-Encode an image to sound
+Encode an image to audio spectrum

 ## How to use it: